Fiserv/banking-hub/docs/getting-started/make-your-first-api-call.md

 > #### Tip
 >
-> We recommend you to refer the [Know Our Standard API Structure](path=docs/getting-started/before-you-start.md#know-our-standard-api-structure) section to understand the API structure prior to test the APIs in any third-party tool.
+> We recommend you to refer the <a href="path=docs/getting-started/before-you-start.md#know-our-standard-api-structure" title="Click to open in a new tab" target="_blank">Know Our Standard API Structure</a> section to understand the API structure prior to test the APIs in any third-party tool.

 ### Prerequisites